ericodom/wundergraph-template/README.md

-# WunderGraph Next.js 13, Postgresql, Tailwind, Auth0 Starter
+# WunderGraph Next13, Postgres, Tailwind, Auth0

 This template demonstrates how to use WunderGraph with Next.js 13 app directory with PostgreSQL, Tailwind CSS and Auth0